digio/orchestration-assessment/README.MICROSERVICES-APP.md

 * CRM API
 * Temporal workflow and worker code

-For a better view on the requirements, please see the [high level diagrams in the wiki](https://mantelgroup.atlassian.net/wiki/spaces/DIG/pages/4516413638/PoC+-+Orchestration+Tools+-+Conductor+vs+Temporal#High-Level-Workflow-Diagram).
+To better understand the use case, please see the [blog series, starting with part 1](https://digio.com.au/learn/blog/orchestrating-microservices/).

 ## Getting Started